1stdibs/relay-mock-network-layer/README.md

 ```

 ### Mocking custom scalar types
 If your schema has custom scalar types you'll need to use the `resolvers` option to ensure those types get mocked correctly.
-Pass this option a resolve function for each custom scalar.
+Pass this option an object containing a resolve function for each custom scalar.

 ```js
 ...